 Nichols (1999) analyzed aquatic plant community data from 554 Wisconsin Lakes to ascertain geographic (ecoregional) characteristics of the FQI metric.
-This is useful for considering how the Rice Creek FQI (32) compares to other lakes, rivers, creeks and regions.
+This is useful for considering how the Rice Creek FQI (29.2) compares to other lakes, rivers, creeks and regions.
 The statewide medians for number of species and FQI are 13 and 22.2, respectively.
 Rice Creek values are quite high compared to these statewide values.
 Nichols (1999) determined that there are four ecoregional-lake types groups in Wisconsin: (1) Northern Lakes and Forests lakes, (2) Northern Lakes and Forests flowages, (3) North Central Hardwoods and Southeastern Till Plain lakes and flowages, and (4) Driftless Area and Mississippi River Backwater lakes.
-Rice Creek is located in the Northern Lakes and Forests lakes group.
-Nichols (1999) found species numbers for the Northern Lakes and Forests lakes group had a median value of 13.
+Rice Creek is located in the Northern Lakes and Forests lakes group had a median value of 13.
 Rice Creek data is consistent with that find.
-Finally, the Rice Creek FQI (32) is higher than the median value for the Northern Lakes and Forests lakes group (24.3).
+Finally, the Rice Creek FQI (29.2) is higher than the median value for the Northern Lakes and Forests lakes group (24.3).
 These findings support the contention that the Rice Creek plant community is healthy and diverse.